-After over half a year of shortage, the HPV Gardasil 9 vaccine is now available in Hong Kong.
+After a period of shortage, the HPV Gardasil 9 vaccine is now available in Hong Kong.
 This shortage was following Merck’s announcement of a temporary shut down in the production due to a cyber attack.
 For Hong Kong, this manufacturing glitch has forced patients to wait until just now (if not longer) to have access to the vaccine.
-According to obstetrician gynecologist Dr. Michelle Tsui 徐行悅醫生, “due to the temporary halt in production, clinics in Hong Kong have had to turn away new patients and keep their vaccine stock for patients who needed a second or third dose.”
+According to obstetrician gynecologist Dr. Michelle Tsui 徐行悅醫生, “due to the temporary halt in production, clinics in Hong Kong had to turn away new patients and keep their vaccine stock for patients who needed a second or third dose.”

 In some instances, this shortage has caused concern amongst users who are behind on their vaccination schedule.
 Not to even mention the vaccination tourism Hong Kong is receiving from mainland China since the newest HPV vaccine has not yet been approved there.

 In the past few months, a temporary halt in production entailed that most clinics turned away new patients or waitlisted them until they receive new stock.
 But since December 2017, the newest HPV vaccine is normally available at most family and women’s clinics.
 Although stock is limited and some women may still be on the waiting list.